Growth hormone & endocrine research

-GHRP-6 (Growth Hormone Releasing Hexapeptide)
+GHRP-6 (Growth Hormone Releasing Hexapeptide): Research Overview

 GHRP-6 is a synthetic growth hormone secretagogue that stimulates the pituitary gland to release growth hormone.
 It was one of the first GHRPs developed and works by binding to the ghrelin receptor (GHS-R1a).
 Unlike direct HGH injections, GHRP-6 enhances the body's natural GH production while keeping negative feedback mechanisms balanced.
 It is known for its potent appetite-stimulating effects.